|

 -the classification process – resulting in uniform

-ratings for TV, film and DVD – is the work and responsibility of the
+ratings for TV, film and DVD – is the work and

 suppliers